HyacinthBots/LilyBot/docs/commands.md

 **Required Member Permissions**: Moderate Members

 * Arguments:
-	* `user` - Person to timeout - User
+	* `user` - Person to action - User
 	* `duration` - Duration of timeout - Coalescing Optional Duration
-	* `reason` - Reason for timeout - Defaulting String
+	* `reason` - The reason for the action - Defaulting String
-	* `dm` - Whether to send a direct message to the user about the timeout - Optional Boolean
+	* `dm` - Whether to send the user a direct message about the action - Optional Boolean
 	* `image` - An image you'd like to provide as extra context for the action - Optional Attachment

 ---